31 Hidden Gems in Indiana: Unique and Quirky Places to Visit

 Grant County

-Whether your kids know Garfield the Cat from cartoons or comic strips, they will enjoy this trail around Fairmount and surrounding cities.
+Whether your kids know Garfield the Cat from cartoons or comic strips, they will enjoy this Garfield Trail around Fairmount and the surrounding cities.
 The trail boasts eleven fiberglass statues of the famous cat, each over five feet in height, in various outfits and poses.
 More information about the sculptures is available by calling (765) 997-7034.

 If you are interested in learning more about Fairmont, stop by the Fairmount Historical Museum.
 Exhibits include authentic artifacts of hometown film star James Dean and Garfield cartoon creator Jim Davis, as well as community history.
 While in the area, you should also stop at the legendary Ivanhoe’s restaurant for one of 100 ice cream sundaes or shakes.
 You’ll find a Garfield enjoying a triple scoop outside!